Citation, DOI, disclosures and article data

-A Barton fracture extends through the dorsal aspect to the articular surface, and not to the volar aspect.
+Barton fractures extend through the dorsal aspect to the articular surface but not to the volar aspect.
 Therefore, it is similar to a Colles fracture.
-There is usually associated carpal subluxation / dislocation.
+There is usually associated carpal subluxation/dislocation.

-First named by John Rhea Barton (1794 - 1871), an orthopaedic surgeon at Pennsylvania hospital, Philadelphia 1.
+First named by John Rhea Barton (1794-1871), orthopaedic surgeon; Pennsylvania Hospital, Philadelphia, United States of America 1.